Vendar

 Ask for two references from clients in your specific industry vertical, not generic testimonials from a published library — call them directly and ask about communication and post-launch support.

-Shortlist Decision
+Shortlist decision

 Final Verdict